- OAuth for MCP Server: Complete Guide to Protecting Claude

 https://www.yourdomain.com/api/mcp/sse

-Important: Use the www subdomain if your domain redirects to it.
-A redirect from the non-www to www version can strip headers and break the OAuth flow.
+Use the www subdomain if your domain redirects to it.
+A redirect from non-www to www can strip headers and break the OAuth flow.

 Common Issues and Solutions

-If the browser opens but shows 404, check whether your i18n middleware is redirecting OAuth routes.
-The URL in the browser might have an unexpected locale prefix.
+Browser opens but shows 404.
+Check whether your i18n middleware is redirecting OAuth routes.
+Look at the actual URL in the browser — if it has a locale prefix like /en/, update your middleware matcher.

 Wrapping Up

-Implementing OAuth for an MCP server is more complex than typical OAuth implementations because Claude's clients have specific requirements.
-The combination of Dynamic Client Registration, PKCE, and the browser-based authorization flow requires several endpoints to work together correctly.
+Implementing OAuth for an MCP server is more involved than most OAuth implementations because Claude's clients have specific requirements that most frameworks don't anticipate.
+The combination of Dynamic Client Registration, PKCE, browser-based consent, and the specific token exchange format requires all six endpoints to work together correctly.

 Thanks, Matija